magicbell/costwatch/README.md

 Costwatch solves this problem by leveraging near-real-time usage metrics (like CloudWatch metrics) and associating them with their corresponding costs.
 This enables immediate detection of cost anomalies and real-time alerting on spending spikes, allowing teams to respond to issues before they become expensive surprises.

 CostWatch pulls usage metrics (e.g., from AWS CloudWatch), stores them in ClickHouse, and exposes an API and dashboard for cost analysis, projections, and alerts.
+It is developed at, and in use at [MagicBell](https://www.magicbell.com).

 ![screenshot.png](docs/screenshot.png)